 Isaiah 30:15 For thus saith the Lord GOD, the Holy One of Israel; In returning and rest shall ye be saved; in quietness and in confidence shall be your strength…

 The last part of that verse, the part I left off, says, “…and ye would not.”
 What a horrible commentary on the people to whom God was speaking.
 They would not.
 That means it was their will – their choice – to refuse to rest and be quiet and confident in the Lord.
-What would the results be?
-They would not be saved from their enemies (in the context) and they would not have strength.
+What would be the results of their rebellion?
+They would not be saved from their enemies (in the context of the passage) and they would not have strength.

 Do we wonder sometimes why we lack strength and can’t resist the enemy?
 Perhaps we need to return to the Lord, and rest in Him in quietness and confidence.
 What better way to do this than to pray and listen to Him?

 Psalms 55:16-17 As for me, I will call upon God; and the LORD shall save me.
 Evening, and morning, and at noon, will I pray, and cry aloud: and he shall hear my voice.

 Isaiah 32:17 And the work of righteousness shall be peace; and the effect of righteousness quietness and assurance for ever.